hero media

 Step into Little Creatures for a unique brewery experience.

 I love popping heels on as much as the next diner, but I equally adore a solid pub session with quality pub grub.
 Little Creatures Canteen is a Geelong staple, housed in one of the region’s best breweries, and serving as its own standout eatery.
-The brand’s east coast home (it hails from WA’s Fremantle) is in fact a converted flour mill, so it feels more beer factory than fancy, effortlessly cranking up the fun factor from the moment you step inside.
+The brand’s east coast home (it hails from WA’s Fremantle) is in fact a converted woollen mill, so it feels more beer factory than fancy, effortlessly cranking up the fun factor from the moment you step inside.
 Alternatively, you can remain outside in the courtyard as wood-fired pizzas, a Pale Ale battered flake and chips, sticky pork ribs with chipotle maple glaze and a stack of small plates reliably delight.
 If the kids are eating too, there’s a children’s menu to pluck from, plus a playground to temporarily tucker them out.

 Cuisine: Pub food